-I am a postdoctoral researcher at the Neurobiosocial Group led by Dr. Sofie Valk at the Max Planck Institute for Human Cognitive and Brain Sciences and Research Center Jülich (INM-7).
+I am a postdoctoral researcher at the Cognitive Neurogenetics Group led by Dr. Sofie Valk at the Max Planck Institute for Human Cognitive and Brain Sciences and Research Center Jülich (INM-7).

 My research is focused on using computational neuroscience techniques on neuroimaging data to study the low-dimensional functional and structural properties of the brain and their links to behavior and psychiatric disorders.
 I am also interested in open and reproducible science, as well as developing and improving tools for analyzing brain data, with a focus on computational modeling and meta-analyses.